Mar 6, 2025

 2. Safety standards certificate

 As a seller you also need to obtain a safety standards certificate that proves the vehicle meets minimum safety standards in Ontario.
 There are some rare exceptions, but this certificate is required to put licence plates on any Ontario vehicle.
-To get a certificate, the vehicle needs to pass inspection at any licensed inspection station in Ontario.
+To get a certificate, the vehicle needs to pass safety inspection at any licensed inspection station in Ontario.

 3. Bill of sale